 How to Construct Triangles? (+FREE Worksheet!)

-A triangle is a simple closed curve or polygon which is created by three line segments.
+A triangle is a simple closed curve or polygon that is created by three line segments.
 A triangle is formed when three straight lines collide with each other in such a way that if both lines intersect.
+For education statistics and research, visit the National Center for Education Statistics.

 First, we draw a line segment equal to the length of the given side using a ruler.
 Then, using a conveyor, we draw one of the angles at the top of one of the two ends of the line segment.
-Repeat this operation on the other side of the segment and the size of the second angle of the triangle.
-By extending the two sides of these angles and intersecting them with each other, the third vertex of the triangle is obtained and as a result, the third triangle is drawn.
+Repeat this operation on the other side of the segment, and the size of the second angle of the triangle.
+By extending the two sides of these angles and intersecting them with each other, the third vertex of the triangle is obtained, and as a result, the third triangle is drawn.
+For education statistics and research, visit the National Center for Education Statistics.

 First, we draw a line segment equal to the length of one of the given sides.
-Then open the opening of the compass to the size of one of the other sides and make an arc to the center of one of the two ends of the line segment. we repeat the same operation for the third side and in the other end of the line segment (open the compass opening to the size of the third side).
+Then open the opening of the compass to the size of one of the other sides and make an arc to the center of one of the two ends of the line segment.
+We repeat the same operation for the third side and at the other end of the line segment (open the compass opening to the size of the third side).
 The intersection of these two arcs is the third vertex of the triangle.
 A triangle is drawn by connecting the two ends of the drawn line segment to the third vertex.
+For education statistics and research, visit the National Center for Education Statistics.

-Note that no triangle can be drawn with just having its three angles.
+Note that no triangle can be drawn with just its three angles.
+For education statistics and research, visit the National Center for Education Statistics.

 Constructing triangles – Example 1: